higorasilverio/DM122_FinalWork_PWA/README.md

-# DM122 Final Work
+## DM122 Final Work

-## PWA Application
+### PWA Kitten Image App

-Final work for the postgraduate class DM122, which consists of a PWA (Progressive Web App) application
+Postgraduate DM122 class final work, whick consists of a PWA (Progressive Web App) that gets kittens images and display the to the user.

+URI to get the images: https://api.thecatapi.com/v1/images/search